 Senile purpura and purpura simplex

 Most commonly, easy or excessive bruising occurs because the skin and blood vessels are fragile.
 Women are commonly affected with purpura simplex Purpura Simplex Purpura simplex is increased bruising that is due to fragile blood vessels.
 Purpura simplex is extremely common.
 The cause is not known.
 Some doctors think it may be a feature of many disorders... read more .
-Older people are commonly affected with senile purpura.
+Older adults are commonly affected with senile purpura.
 Bruises tend to develop on the thighs, buttocks, and upper arms.
 However, people have no other symptoms of excessive bleeding, and blood test results are normal.
 These conditions are not serious, and no treatment is needed.

 Overall, the most common causes of easy bleeding include